 &lt;sup>5 The document needs to be approved by the JMC for the CfP and presented on the Programme website www.pbu2020.eu.

-- c) Work plan to what extent is the work plan realistic, consistent and coherent? - d) Budget to what extent does the project budget demonstrate value for money?
+- d) Budget to what extent does the project budget demonstrate value for money?
 To what extent is the budget coherent and proportionate? - e) Sustainability.

 The maximum score the application can obtain is 80 points.